tahoe-lafs/magic-folder/docs/usage.rst

 Magic-Folder is used in two ways.

 The first way is to interact with the running daemon (including its configuration) is via the ``magic-folder`` command line tool (which uses the :ref:`HTTP API`).
 The following sections detail different subcommands available.
 For additional information see `Magic Folder CLI design`_.
+See :ref:`config` for more on how configuration is kept.

 .. _`Magic Folder CLI design`: ../proposed/magic-folder/user-interface-design